jmvanlit/jmvanlit.github.io/content/_index.md

       title: '🧐 Biography'
       subtitle: ''
       text: |-
         I am a PhD candidate and lecturer at Radboud University.
-My PhD dissertation, *Beautiful Spark of Democracy*, is on the defence of democracy against incumbent-led autocratization, under the supervision of Prof. dr. Carolien van Ham and dr. Maurits Meijers.
+My PhD dissertation, *Beautiful Spark of Democracy*, is on the defence of democracy against incumbent-led autocratization, under the supervision of [Prof. dr. Carolien van Ham]{https://www.ru.nl/personen/ham-c-van} and [prof. dr. Maurits Meijers]{https://mauritsmeijers.eu/}.
 The dissertation has been approved in May, and my defence is scheduled for October.

         I have been a Visiting Research at the Varieties of Democracy Institute (V-Dem) at the University of Gothenburg in Sweden, and have previously worked at the Department of Public Administration at Leiden University.
 In addition to my research, I teach in the bachelor and master programmes Political Science at Radboud University, focussing mainly on methods.